 To derive the BNS, we start by logging the agent's raw score in an Atari game.
-This raw score is then normalised against a baseline score, derived from baseline agent's performance on the same game.
+This raw score is then normalized against a baseline score, derived from baseline agent's performance on the same game.
 By dividing the agent's score by the baseline's score (and sometimes subtracting the score of a random agent), we get a relative metric.
 Mathematically, this can be represented as:

 Here, $S_\pi, S_B$ and $S_R$ denote the raw scores of the agent, the baseline policy, and a random policy, respectively.
 Interpretation-wise, a BNS of 1 indicates parity with the baseline.
-Values exceeding 1 signify outperformance, while those below 1 indicate underperformance relative to the baseline.
+Values exceeding 1 signify that the method outperforms, while those below 1 indicate that the method underperforms relative to the baseline.

 Nevertheless, the BNS has its frailties.
 It inherently presumes the baseline policy will always surpass the performance of the random policy.
 But there can be instances, contingent on the environment or the specific baseline policy, where this isn't the case.
 In scenarios where the baseline policy underperforms the random policy, the BNS results in a negative denominator.
-This poses a predicament: even if our agent's policy performs better than the random policy, the BNS unfairly penalises it.
+This poses a predicament: even if our agent's policy performs better than the random policy, the BNS unfairly penalizes it.
 In our experiments with Procgen, we observed that for 2 out of the 16 games, namely heist and maze, the baseline policy underperformed compared to the random policy.
 Given these pitfalls, our evaluations pivot towards a more robust metric: the Z-score.
-The Z-score, often termed as the "standard score," provides a statistical measurement that describes a value's relationship to the mean of a group of values.
+The Z-score, often termed as the ``standard score", provides a statistical measurement that describes a value's relationship to the mean of a group of values.
 It is measured in terms of standard deviations from the mean.
 If a Z-score is 0, it indicates that the data point's score is identical to the mean score.
 Z-scores may be positive or negative, with a positive value indicating the score is above the mean and a negative score indicating it is below the mean.